onedata/onedata-documentation/docs/glossary.md

 ## Support

-  A [storage backend][] allocation granted to a [space][] by a [Oneprovider][] on a physical storage.
+A [storage backend][] allocation granted to a [space][] by a [Oneprovider][] on physical storage.
 Learn more [here][docs-space-support].

 ## Token

-An alphanumeric string, like e.g. `MDAxNWxvY2F00aW9uIG9uZXpvbmUKMDAzYmlkZW500H5H...`,
-acting as a proof of authorization, that can be used across the system to [authenticate][access token], [prove identity][identity token], or [gain access][invite token] to some resources.
+An alphanumeric string, such as `MDAxNWxvY2F00aW9uIG9uZXpvbmUKMDAzYmlkZW500H5H...`, acting as proof of authorization that can be used across the system to [authenticate][access token], [prove identity][identity token], or [gain access][invite token] to some resources.
 Tokens must be kept secret.
 Learn more [here][docs-tokens].